liatrio/backstage-dora-plugin/README.md

            - elite: 1 (1 hr or less)
            - high: 24 (1 day or less)
            - medium: 168 (1 week or less)

+## Installation into Backstage (local)

+To Install this plugin locally for debugging/testing you'll need to do the following:

 ## Contributing